neovide/neovide/website/docs/troubleshooting.md

 - Should Neovide happen not to start at all, check the following:

   - Shell startup files if they output anything during startup, like `neofetch` or `echo`.
-    Neovide uses your shell to find `nvim` and can't know the difference bewteen output and `nvim`'s path.
+    Neovide uses your shell to find `nvim` and can't know the difference between output and `nvim`'s path.
 You can use your resource file (in the case of zsh `~/.zshrc`) instead for such commands.